One-storey Exterior Design Ideas

 This is an example of a small country one-storey brown exterior in Tampa with wood siding, a gable roof, a metal roof, a grey roof and board and batten siding.

-LAND DEVELOPMENT AND BUILDING, LLC
+LAND DEVELOPMENT AND BUILDING, LLCLAND DEVELOPMENT AND BUILDING, LLC

 The Betty at Inglenook’s Pocket Neighborhoods is an open two-bedroom Cottage-style Home that facilitates everyday living on a single level.
 High ceilings in the kitchen, family room and dining nook make this a bright and enjoyable space for your morning coffee, cooking a gourmet dinner, or entertaining guests.
 Whether it’s the Betty Sue or a Betty Lou, the Betty plans are tailored to maximize the way we live.